Internet Protocol version 6 (IPv6) Header

 IPv6 packet may contain zero, one or more extension headers but these should be present in their recommended order:

-- Any extension header can appear at most once except Destination Header because Destination Header is present two times in above list itself.
+- Any extension header can appear at most once except Destination Header because Destination Header is present two times in the above list itself.

-- If Destination Header is present before Routing Header then it will be examined by all intermediate nodes specified in routing header.
+- If Destination Header is present before Routing Header then it will be examined by all intermediate nodes specified in the routing header.

 Given order in which all extension header should be chained in IPv6 packet and working of each extension header :

 This article is contributed by Abhishek Agrawal.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.